classyPimp/turboPimp/README.md

   p x.pure_attributes
   #=> {user: {id: 1, friend: {user: {id: 2}}}}
 ```
-You can instantiate a model with attributes .via new as well
+You can instantiate a model with attributes .via new as well, argument will be parsed instantiating all the models that it meets.

 ## HTTP REQUESTS/backend communication for models
   **ALL route calls are managed by RequestHandler class which configures everything on each route call**
 **ALL route calls return Opal Promise so you have to handle responses in .then .fail.**
-**ALL route calls urls will be prefixed with "api/", this can be configured in model**
+**ALL route calls urls will be prefixed with "/api/" by default, this can be configured in model**
 ```
   User.show(id: 1).then do |response|
     p response.json